 Sister Marie Annette Burkart

-Looking back, Sister Marie Annette, SNDdeN, finds herself filled with a twofold gratitude – to God and to Notre Dame.
+Looking back, Sister Marie Annette, SNDdeN finds herself filled with a twofold gratitude – to God and to Notre Dame.
 As she expresses it: “The Sisters of Notre Dame have gifted me and invited me to serve in a variety of ways – as an educator, liturgist, vocation minister, chaplain and spiritual director.
 I never dreamed of such opportunities the day I entered.
 All I wanted then was to live with and help the Sisters.
-So now in these later years I find that I have come full circle in numerous ways to be of service to the community.”
+So now, in these later years, I find that I have come full circle in numerous ways to be of service to the community.”

 Sr. Marie Annette Burkart with her sister Kathy and mother Audrey.

 Annette has used her music extensively in liturgical ministry, including her service as Liturgy Coordinator for the Cathedral in San Jose.
-A musical high point for her was the Easter that Father Xavier Harris invited her to sing the Exultet at the Vigil in Belmont.
+A musical high point for her was the Easter when Father Xavier Harris invited her to sing the Exultet at the Vigil in Belmont.
 She also coordinates the liturgies for the Sisters’ Jubilee celebrations and funerals.

 Srs.
 Annette and Pat Hoffman (center) join other Religious in a march for immigration reform circa 2007.

 Sister served for seven years as director of spiritual services at the Alma Via retirement and assisted living center in Union City.
-Now she brings that experience to the Mercy Retirement and Care Center in Oakland, where she volunteers and stays in touch with the Sisters and others living there.
+Now, she brings that experience to the Mercy Retirement and Care Center in Oakland, where she volunteers and stays in touch with the Sisters and others living there.

 Mayor Bill Harrison of Fremont and Sr. Annette at the Compassionate Fremont signing event

 In social justice, Sister Annette walks the talk, that’s for sure!” says friend and Fremont resident Margery Leonard.
-“She has a particular gift for celebrating her Catholic faith, while reaching out to people of all different faiths.”
+“She has a particular gift for celebrating her Catholic faith while reaching out to people of all different faiths.”

 Sister Annette (center) with Srs.
 Nancy Uhl and Cristina Garces during her vocation ministry.

-In Annette’s words, “Life continues to unfold, and I cannot help but see all as blessing, echoing St. Julie’s ‘How good is the good God!’”
+In Annette’s words, “Life continues to unfold, and I cannot help but see all as a blessing, echoing St. Julie’s ‘How good is the good God!’”
 She cannot imagine life outside of the Notre Dame de Namur Community.
 From the time she was a child, she wanted to be a Sister.
 She is “awestruck with how good God has been to me!”
-All has been blessing.
+All has been a blessing.

-Sr. Marie Annette Burkart with her niece Corrinn Garza.
+Sister Marie Annette Burkart with her niece Corrinn Garza.

-By Sr. Katherine Nelson
+By Sister Katherine Nelson